Gaussian and non-Gaussian processes of zero power variation: Introduction

 This article provides answers to some of the above questions, both in Gaussian and non-Gaussian settings, and we hope that it will stimulate work on resolving some of the remaining open problems.
 Specifically, we consider the process $X$ defined on $[0,T]$ by

-where $G$ is a non-random measurable function on $[0,T]^{2}$, which is square-integrable with respect to $s\in\lbrack0,T]$ for every fixed $t$, and $M$ is a square-integrable martingale on $[0,T]$.
+where $M$ is a square-integrable martingale on $[0,T]$, and $G$ is a non-random measurable function on $[0,T]^{2}$, which is square-integrable in $s$ with respect to $d\left[ M\right] _{s}$ for every fixed $t$.
 In other words, $X$ is defined using a Volterra representation with respect to a square-integrable martingale.
 The quadratic variations of these martingale-based convolutions was studied in \cite{errami-russoCRAS}.

-What we call the Gaussian case is that where $M$ is the standard Wiener process (Brownian motion) $W$.
-The itemized list which follows is a summary of our results.
-There are several technical conditions which are needed in our various result statements, and are increasingly restrictive as we move from simple Gaussian cases to non-Gaussian cases, but nonetheless represent wide classes of processes.
-Here, for the reader's convenience, we have not spelled out all these conditions, indicating instead references to the precise theorem statements in the body of this article.
+What we call the Gaussian case is that in which $M$ is the standard Wiener process (Brownian motion) $W$.
+The itemized list below is a summary of our results.
+Here, for the reader's convenience, we have not spelled out the technical conditions which are needed for some of our results, indicating instead references to the precise theorem statements in the body of this article.
+Some conditions become more restrictive as one move from simple Gaussian cases to non-Gaussian cases.
+Yet we cover much wider classes of processes than has been done in the past.
+The summary below also provides indications of how wide a scope we reach, and has references to examples in the main body of the paper.

 One condition which appears in all cases, is essentially equivalent to requiring that all processes $X$ that we consider are not more regular than standard Brownian motion, i.e. are not $1/2$-H\"{o}lder-continuous.
 This typically takes the form of a concavity condition on the process's squared canonical metric $\delta^{2}\left( s,t\right) :=\mathbf{E}\left[ \left( X\left( t\right) -X\left( s\right) \right) ^{2}\right] $.
-This condition is hardly a restriction since the main interest of our results occurs around the H\"{o}lder exponent $1/6$, or more generally the exponent $1/(2m)$ for any $m>1$: the processes with zero odd $m$th variation appear as those which are better than $1/(2m)$-H\"{o}lder-continuous.
+This condition is not a restriction on the range of path regularity, since the main interest of our results occurs around the H\"{o}lder exponent $1/6$, or more generally the exponent $1/(2m)$ for any $m>1$: the processes with zero odd $m$th variation appear as those which are better than $1/(2m)$-H\"{o}lder-continuous in the $L^{2}\left( \Omega\right) $-sense.
+Processes which are better than $1/2$-H\"{o}lder-continuous are not covered by this paper, but can be treated using classical non-probabilistic tools such as the Young integral.